SiliconLabs/wiseconnect/docs/release-notes/index.md

 ## Known Issues

 - The current chipset support for all the DX peripherals is A0 and B0(V1.2).
 B0(V2.0) support shall be provided in subsequent releases.
+- I2C High Speed mode is not working as expected.
+- SSI bitrate above 10 Msps is not working as expected.
 - Powersave Deepsleep issue with Common Flash B0 Board.
 - DUT is getting hanged while continuously publishing data in embedded mqtt application during power save mode
 - BLE notification and Continuous BG scan are not working as expected